Will Campuzano: Return to the UFC

 After going 5-0 since being released from the UFC, Campuzano returned to the Octagon as he stepped in on a one-week notice for the injured Vaughan Lee to take on Sergio Pettis.
 He lost the fight via unanimous decision.

 Campuzano was expected to face Darrell Montague on March 15, 2014 at UFC 171.
 However, Montague pulled out of the bout citing an injury and was replaced by Justin Scoggins.
 He lost the fight via unanimous decision, and was subsequently released from the promotion once again.

 Post-UFC career

 After getting released from the UFC for a second time, Campuzano made a quick turnaround and faced Esdo de Paz at MMA 300: Salvador on May 24, 2014.
 He won the fight via triangle choke.

 Personal life

-Will Campuzano lives with his wife and 2 sons in Frisco, TX.
+Will Campuzano lives with his wife and 2 sons in Frisco, Texas.
 He is the owner and head instructor of Campuzano Martial Arts, which is a 4,000 sf facility with 2 mats in Frisco, TX (Corner of Stonebrook & Teel).